Principle of locality: Alice and Bob in spacetime

 A spacetime diagram has a time coordinate going vertical and a space coordinate going horizontal.
-Alice, in a local region on the left, can affect events only in a cone extending in the future as shown; the finite speed of light prevent her from affecting other areas including Bob's location in this case.
-Similarly we can use the diagram to reason that Bob's local circumstances cannot be altered by Alice at the same time: all events that cause an effect on Bob are in the cone below his location on the diagram.
+Alice, in a local region on the left, can affect events only in a cone extending in the future as shown; the finite speed of light prevents her from affecting other areas including Bob's location in this case.
+Similarly, we can use the diagram to reason that Bob's local circumstances cannot be altered by Alice at the same time: all events that cause an effect on Bob are in the cone below his location on the diagram.
 Dashed lines around Alice show her valid future locations; dashed lines around Bob show events that could have caused his present circumstance.
 When Alice measures quantum states in her location she gets the results labeled $\mathbf{a}$; similarly Bob gets $\mathbf{b}$.
 Models of locality attempt to explain the statistical relationship between these measured values.